The Mellons: Musical style and influences

 The Mellons are mainly described as 60s psych pop, and baroque pop.
-The band, sonically in inspired by The Beach Boys album Pet Sounds.
+The band, sonically inspired by The Beach Boys album Pet Sounds.
 Jepson stated that he was introduced from his older siblings to bands like Cat Stevens, Van Morrison, The Beatles, Simon & Garfunkel, which helped to craft the 60s style from the band.
 Andrew Christiansen of SLUG Magazine stated that the band sounds similar to the combination of The Beach Boys, The Turtles and Harpers Bizarre.

 Recordings and Introducing...
 The Mellons!

 At the beginning of 2020, The Mellons started to write and record their first album in No. 9 Studios at Salt Lake City.
 On october 27, 2021, The Mellons released their debut single "So Much To Say" alongside a music video directed by Beck, and filmed by Brennen Bateman.
 In 2022, the band announced the release of their debut album Introducing...
 The Mellons! expected on September 16, 2022, and premiered the music video for their single "What a Time to be Alive" on May 20, 2022.
 The music video was directed by Beck and Shot by Bateman and features a 70s child-like TV show with puppets by Shelby Rickart from Puppets in the City.

-On july 28, 2022 the Mellons released their third single from the album, "Hello, Sun".
+On July 28 2022 they released their third single from the album, "Hello, Sun".